abiiranathan/httpclient/README.md

 ## Introduction

-`httpclient.h` is a C++ header file that provides a wrapper around the QNetworkAccessManager class in Qt.
-It simplifies performing HTTP requests in Qt by supporting both synchronous and asynchronous methods.
+`httpclient` Qt6/C++ library that wraps the QNetworkAccessManager class and simplifies performing HTTP requests in Qt by supporting both synchronous and asynchronous APIs.

 ## Table of Contents